Glan, Sarangani: History

-This young Elpidio Empasis Barcelona an assistant surveyor, made a written request to his American supervisor and recommended to the Bureau of Land Secretary to be reassigned in Cotabato colony no. 9 to assist SACADA people from Visayas in filing their free-patent application, relative to distribution and location of their homestead and also with corresponding lot number.

-Elpidio Empasis Barcelona request's was granted.
-On ground that this new unexplored land (Colony No. 9) must be distributed to people Christians alike and also includes the native Bla’ans and Muslims.
+Elpidio Empasis Barcelona made a written request to his American supervisor and recommended to the Bureau of Land Secretary to be reassigned in Cotabato colony no. 9 to assist SACADA people from Visayas in filing their free-patent application, relative to distribution and location of their homestead and also with corresponding lot number.
+Barcelona request's was granted.
+On ground that this new unexplored land (Colony No. 9) must be distributed to people Christians alike and also includes the native Blaans and Maguindanaons.